Military Disability Rating

 The Total Combined Military Disability Rating

-Once all the conditions a veteran has that qualify are assigned their Military Disability Ratings, then all the Military Disability Ratings are combined using VA Math to give the veteran a single overall Military Disability Rating.
-Thistotal combined Military Disability Rating is then used to determine the exact type and monetary amount of Military Disability Benefits the veteran receives.
+Once all of a veteran’s qualifying conditions are assigned a Military Disability Rating, then the Military Disability Ratings are combined using VA Math to give the veteran a single overall Military Disability Rating.
+This total combined Military Disability Rating is then used to determine the exact type and monetary amount of Military Disability Benefits the veteran receives.

 Return to Top